UnrealContainers/unrealcontainers.github.io/collections/_docs/use-cases/continuous-integration.md

 ---

 {% capture _alert_content %}
-- Unreal Engine container images that [include the Engine Tools and support building for the desired target platform(s)](../obtaining-images/image-sources)
+- An [Unreal Engine development image](../concepts/image-types) with support for for the desired target platform(s)
-- Environments [configured for running the containers](../environments) for each applicable host platform
+- Environments [configured for running containers](../environments) for each applicable host platform
 {% endcapture %}
 {% include alerts/required.html content=_alert_content %}